-- Mammospheres were formed via trypsin dissociation of adherent parental cultures (Parental A) or spheroid parental cultures (Parental S), plated in low attachment surface plates and analyzed repeatedly over a 16-day period by brightfield imaging. - Mammosphere formation in the presence of doxorubicin [3], paclitaxel, 8-quinoliol, and salinomycin were studied over a two-week period. - End point viability was assessed using calcein AM and propidium iodide.
+- Mammospheres were formed via trypsin dissociation of adherent parental cultures (Parental A) or spheroid parental cultures (Parental S), plated in low attachment surface plates and analyzed repeatedly over a 16 day period by brightfield imaging. - Mammosphere formation in the presence of doxorubicin3, paclitaxel, 8-quinolinol and salinomycin was studied over a two week period. - End point viability was assessed using calcein AM, and propidium lodide.